Analogue Pocket questions answered: Sleep mode, scaling, and more

 GamesBeat: How easy is it to replace the battery?

 Taber: Technically, easy.
-Remove 4 screws on the back of the unit and the battery is directly below.
+Remove four screws on the back of the unit and the battery is directly below.
 It’s connected via a plug, so simply unplug it and a battery can be swapped out.
 We don’t suggest users do this themselves — it will void your warranty — but the battery is designed to be exchanged with ease.

 What about development support for Analogue Pocket FPGA cores?